 One of the goals of the Academic Program Review Faculty Coordinator and the Dean of Institutional Research and Planning is to make program review training on-going and the process of collecting data and report-writing as user friendly as possible.
 To this end the program review database was updated so that the title of the data (for example "Distinct Enrollments") is listed next to the number of the corresponding section of the template for which the data applies (for example 1.3).
 Completed Program Reviews self-studies were placed on the College website so that faculty who were initiating Program Reviews could see samples.
 Trainings were held during Fall Flex 2014 to help faculty see how program review is connected with planning and resource allocation, and more importantly with student and program success [E3.9:15 Flex Calendar Fall 2014, E3.9:16 Flex Sign-In Sheet, E3.9:17 PowerPoint Presentation].
-Program review office hours are also being held this fall semester, and deans of programs under review are helping to ensure benchmarks are met and faculty have the needed support [E3.9:18 Agenda for SBS School Meeting and E3.9.19 Agenda for M/S School Meeting].
+Program review are helping to ensure benchmarks are met and faculty have the needed support [E3.9:18 Agenda for SBS School Meeting and E3.9.19 Agenda for M/S School Meeting].